Formal extension of noncommutative tensor-triangular support varieties: Monoidal triangular geometry and support theories

 for all thick ideals $\bI$ and $\bJ$.
 The category $\bK^c$ is called {\it{completely prime}} if every prime ideal is completely prime, that is, for a prime ideal $\bP$, we have $A \otimes B$ in $\bP$ implies $A$ or $B$ in $\bP$, for any objects $A$ and $B$ in $\bK^c$.
 The {\it{Balmer spectrum}} $\Spc \bK^c$ is defined as the topological space consisting of prime thick ideals of $\bK^c$, with closed sets

 for any collection $\bS$ of objects of $\bK^c$.
 Appropriately, we call $\bK^c$ {\it $\Spc$-Noetherian} if $\Spc \bK^c$ is Noetherian.
-The Balmer spectrum is useful conceptually because under mild conditions, it gives a topological classification of the thick ideals of $\bK^c$ by Thomason-closed subsets of $\Spc \bK^c$.
-In general, for a topological space $X$, $\Thom(X)$ will denote the set of Thomason-closed subsets of $X$ (recall that a set is Thomason-closed if it is a union of closed sets with quasicompact complement).
+The Balmer spectrum is useful conceptually because under mild conditions, it gives a topological classification of the thick ideals of $\bK^c$ by Thomason subsets of $\Spc \bK^c$.
+In general, for a topological space $X$, $\Thom(X)$ will denote the set of Thomason subsets of $X$ (recall that a set is Thomason if it is a union of closed sets, each of which has a quasicompact complement).
 The classification theorem is given by the following: